Service Rating:

 Jen Morgan, representing the Q Community, added:

-“It is only through examining the whole system involved in providing that care that we can move from ideas to successful practice… We will together develop the strategies, operating models and culture of improvement that is vital to transform services.”
+“Only by examining the whole system can we move from ideas to successful practice… Together, we will develop strategies, operating models and culture of improvement that is vital to transform services.”

 What’s Next?

-This programme represents a significant step towards realising the NHS’s vision for integrated, community-based care.
-By empowering local teams and leveraging the expertise of trusted optometry providers, we can deliver more timely, personalised and effective eye care, right on the high street.
+This programme marks a major step toward the NHS vision for integrated, community-based care.
+By empowering local teams and leveraging trusted optometry providers, we can deliver timely, personalised and effective eye care – right on the high street.